bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/rules.rst

 Syntax
 ------

-The following is the basic syntax of a Rule.
+The following is the basic syntax of a rule.
 Note that the contents of the block are not all expanded; see the other sections for the relevant syntax.

 ::